 Each care facility carries a duty of care to every person who is accepted for treatment.
 Therefore, a hospital—including the doctors and nurses stationed there—that commits malpractice might be liable to the patient or the patient’s family for any injury or harm their actions or inaction cause.
+A patient harmed by medical negligence can sue the hospital in a medical malpractice lawsuits.

 If you think that a hospital committed malpractice in your care, you should contact an experienced Michigan hospital negligence lawyer to determine whether you have a valid case.
 A skilled legal professional at Buckfire & Buckfire, P.C. could work to obtain all of the relevant medical records, personally review them, and consult with a board-certified physician about your case.